jesscss/jess/examples/README.md

 _NOTE: Also like Less, functions that are not defined in the current scope will output a CSS function, as you would expect._

-As in, the following output will be like its input.
+As in, the following's output will be like its input.
 ```less
 .box {
   color: rgb(1, 1, 1);